ZeinabAk/zeinabak.github.io/_pages/about.md

 **Brief Biography:**
  * **04/2021 - Present:** Postdoc at Inria-Paris (Software Heritage team);
  * **11/2017 - 02/2021:** Ph.D at the University of Lille, France and the University of Mons, Belgium;
- * **09/2012 - 09/2017:** Masters degree in computer science from the University of Lebanon.
+ * **09/2012 - 09/2017:** Masters degree in computer science from the Lebanese University, Lebanon